Links and Resources

 - VASTA Professional Index

-- Voice + Speech (Website by Eric Armstrong)
+- Voice + Speech (website by IDEA Senior Editor Eric Armstrong)

 Teaching Pronunciation: A Critical Approach.
 Karadeniz Technical University, 2008.